13 Relationship Statistics [New 2024 Data]

 • High IQs are more likely to stay in the relationship than vice versa (actually 50% more likely)

-5.2) Marry for love or money statistics
+Marry for love or money

 • Marrying for money has always been a topic that people talk about.
-We have all heard about the typically older men that marry younger women, and where all around them suspect the women of being together with the man because of the money.
+We have all heard about the typically older men who marry younger women, and who all around them suspect the women of being together with the man because of the money.
 All available research indicates that money from generation to generation is important when choosing a partner.
 56% of Americans say they prefer financial security higher than falling deeply in love with their partner.

 • It’s only Generation Z (born between 1996 and 2010) that prioritizes love (54%) over money.